 CAASPP Data

-The Charter School provided its CAASPP results for two years the 2018 and 2019, 2017 results were not available.
+The Charter School provided its CAASPP results for two years the 2018 and 2019, 2017 results were not available due to the charter school’s results being embedded with the districts CAASPP results when reported by the state and there was no CAASPP testing for 2020 due to the pandemic.

-In ELA, 59% of the WCS students who took the test in 2018 + 2019 increased their Fractional Performance Level scores in ELA.
+In ELA, 55% of the FRCS students who took the test in 2018 + 2019 increased their Fractional Performance Level scores in ELA.

-In Math, 55% of the WCS students who took the test in 2019 + 2019 increased their Fractional Performance Level scores.
+In Math, 47% of the FRCS students who took the test in 2019 + 2019 increased their Fractional Performance Level scores.

 For both ELA and Math, WCS students in the 2018 + 2019 cohort grew more than one (1) grade-level, by increasing their Fractional Performance Level.

-Furthermore, 36% of those students in Math increased by 40% or more of a performance level.
+Furthermore, 27% of those students increased by 40% or more of a performance level.

-Similar to the Fractional Performance Level scores, WCS students who took both the 2018 + 2019 tests increased their positive Distance from Standard in ELA and maintained grade-level growth in Math.
+Similar to the Fractional Performance Level scores, FRCS students who took both the 2018 + 2019 tests increased their positive Distance from Standard in both ELA and Math.

 Between 2018 and 2019, the SED socioeconomically disadvantaged student group increased its percent its students meeting standard, in both ELA and Math.